Tamara Ireland Stone receives “Buxtehude Bull” award

 The Buxtehude Bull is supported by the Else and Heinrich Klindtworth foundation (Else und Heinrich Klindtworth-Stiftung).
 The Buxtehude Library was supported in the distribution of the Buxtehude Bull again this year by Buxtehude Library Support Society (Förderkreis der Stadtbibliothek Buxtehude e.V), KVG Transport Stade (KVG Stade GmbH & Co.
 KG -Buxtehude operation) and Iwersen (Coffee) Roasting House (Rosterei Iwersen).

 About the Prize

 The Buxtehude Bull is one of the most remunerated and tradition-steeped German literature prizes.
-In 1971, it was initiated by the Buxtehude book seller, Winfried Ziemann.
+In 1971, it was initiated by the Buxtehude book dealer, Winfried Ziemann.
 The prize is endowed with €5000 and the Buxtehude Bull's aim is to inspire youth's to read as well as to encourage the spread of good youth literature.
-Through the jury's traditional combination of equal numbers of eleven youths and eleven adults, it has been for over 40 years that this prize comprises the interface between literary quality, literary preference with the themes that collectively move youths and literary experts.
+For over 40 years, through the jury's traditional combination of equal numbers of eleven youths and eleven adults, it has been this prize that comprises the interface between literary quality and literary preference with the themes that collectively move youths and literary experts.
 Through it's aims and it's processes, this prize is unique in the German-speaking world.